ibm-mas/gitops-demo/README.md

 ### Naming Restrictions

-**Naming Length Restrictions** Because we stitch together the different IDs that form the hierarchy together we need to ensure that the total length is less than the 64 character limit of ArgoCD applications, to achieve this follow these restrictions when setting values for `--account-id`, -`region-id`, `--cluster-id`, and `--mas-instance-id`:
+**Naming Length Restrictions** Because we stitch together the different IDs that form the hierarchy together we need to ensure that the total length is less than the 64 character limit of ArgoCD applications, to achieve this follow these restrictions when setting values for `--cluster-id`, and `--mas-instance-id`:

-> TODO: these have changed - only cluster and mas instance ID are now significant.
-> TODO: 1 account ID per ArgoCD project.
-> TODO: cluster IDs must be unique across all regions in the same account.
-- **Account ID**: 8 characters
-- **Region ID**: 14 characters
-- **Cluster ID**: 7 characters
+- **Cluster ID**: 15 characters.
+Must be unique within an account.
-- **MAS instance ID**: 5 characters
+- **MAS instance ID**: 15 characters.
+Must be unique within a cluster.

-> TODO: we do support multi-project deployments now (root manifest param) **Why such long application names?** This is primarily due to a limitation we have inherited to be compatible with internal IBM systems where we must have everything under a single ArgoCD project.
-We would like to support single/multi-project configurations in the long term, but it's not a priority at the moment.

-The naming structure in use today is not final, and we do expect to relax these restrictions before the first release.

-> TODO: highlight assumption that ArgoCD and MAS live in the same cluster in this demo (although we do support off cluster argocd)

 ### 1. Provision an OCP Cluster
 > TODO: update this